FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargefrequency.md

 Charge Frequency indicates how often a charge will occur.
 Along with the Charge Period column, the Charge Frequency can be used to understand recurrence periods (e.g., monthly, yearly), forecast upcoming charges, and differentiate between one-time and recurring fees for purchases.

-The ChargeFrequency column MUST be present and MUST NOT be null or empty.
+The ChargeFrequency column MUST be present in the billing data and MUST NOT be null or empty.
 This column is of type String and MUST be one of the allowed values.

 ## Column ID